 Land management activities funded include weed and rabbit control, fencing of native vegetation and revegetation using native plant species.
 Landowners may choose to undertake weed control works themselves and receive a financial incentive of between $50 and $100 per hectare; or works can be undertaken by experienced contractors in which landowners are required to contribute 25% of costs, with Wyndham City providing the remaining 75%.

-The program is ongoing and application forms are sent to eligible properties twice per year.
+The program is ongoing and applications can be completed online.
 After applications have been received, Council officers visit participating properties to discuss grant options with the landowner.

 Following the initial site visit, landowners who choose to undertake their own works receive a weed management plan outlining which weed species to target and goals for reduction; while landowners who choose the contractor option are visited by one or more qualified contractors who provide quotes, the most competitive winning the work.
 Works are only undertaken once all parties have signed agreements defining work standards to be attained.